MiguelMaytaLavalle/startblock/README.md

-Application for a thesis project at KTH
+#Application for a thesis project at KTH Royal Institute of Technology
-The report for this thesis can be found at https://www.diva-portal.org/smash/search.jsf?dswid=-9636 In the search field, please search the following: Visualisering av tidssynkroniserade kraftdata vid sprintstarter på en mobil enhet

 ## Documents
-Documents used in this project can be found under the directory /documents
+Documents used in this project can be found under the directory /documents The report for this thesis can be found at https://www.diva-portal.org/smash/search.jsf?dswid=-9636 In the search field, please search the following: Visualisering av tidssynkroniserade kraftdata vid sprintstarter på en mobil enhet
+The report can also be found under the directory /documents
 ## Getting Started with Flutter

 This project is a starting point for a Flutter application.